-These Sweet Potato Sushi Rolls (Maki Sushi or makizushi) are filled with maple roasted sweet potato, earthy beetroot, and creamy avocado wrapped up in sushi rice and nori sheets.
+The star of these sweet potato sushi rolls are maple roasted sweet potato, earthy beet, and creamy avocado wrapped up in sushi rice and nori sheets.
 It is the perfect combination of something sweet, savory, and umami that the whole family will love.

 Ingredients